juliavg/EI_assembly/README.txt

 In order to run it, you will need the following:

+1) Python 3

-1) Python modules: numpy, matplotlib, h5py, scipy
+2) Python modules: numpy, matplotlib, h5py, scipy

-2) Network simulator NEST.
+3) Network simulator NEST.
 The simulations were performed on NEST 2.20.0, but with a small alteration on the rule for the tripled-based STDP model.
 Essentially, a minimum bound for the weights was introduced, as compared to the standard NEST distribution.
 In order to install this version of NEST, follow the steps:

 - Download the source code:
 git clone https://github.com/juliavg/nest-simulator.git